 By: Datt Capital

-Datt Capital is proud to sponsor the Morningstar Investment Conference 2026, joining Australia's investment community across two events this May.
+Datt Capital is proud to sponsor the Morningstar Investment Conference 2026.
+Join the team at ICC Sydney on 20 May.

-On 6 May, Chief Investment Officer Emanuel Datt will present at the digital conference, examining why Australian small companies remain one of the most under-researched and mispriced segments of the local market, and what that means for investors evaluating active management in the small cap space.
+On 6 May, Chief Investment Officer Emanuel Datt presented at the digital conference, examining why Australian small companies remain one of the most under-researched and mispriced segments of the local market, and what that means for investors evaluating active management in the small cap space.

-The session covers three areas directly relevant to advisers and investors considering Australian small cap funds.
+The session covered three areas directly relevant to advisers and investors considering Australian small cap funds.

 Second, how deep fundamental research reveals what passive vehicles miss.
 Australian small cap index funds and benchmark-hugging managers inherit the inefficiencies of the market.
 Active managers with proprietary research processes can identify and act on undervalued stocks in Australia before they are widely recognised.
 The distinction between genuine active management and closet indexing is critical for advisers evaluating small cap investment research.